 Ever imagined what beer tasted like in 1786?
 At the C.H.
 Evans Brewing Company located in the Albany Pump Station building, sample one of the 11 beers they have on tap using recipes from their founding in 1786.
 This historic local brewery also offers Tasting Tours, which include the sampling of 3 to 5 of their house brews, an in-depth explanation of the brewing process and ingredients, as well as a tour of their current facility.

-Home to the Albany Empire arena football team and Siena College men's basketball team, the Times Union Center indoor arena, with its seating capacity of 15,500, is used for professional and amateur sporting events, as well as concerts and other special happenings.
-Catch a game while you're in town and root for one of the local teams!
+Home to the Siena College men's basketball team, the MVP Arena's (former Times Union Center) indoor arena, with its seating capacity of 15,500, is used for professional and amateur sporting events, as well as concerts and other special happenings.
+Catch a game or another exciting event while you're in town.